|

 Key West Lighthouse

-We walked to the Southernmost Point at Whitehead.
+We walked to the Southernmost Point in Key West.

-Before leaving the Florida Keys, we enjoyed a nice meal at
+Before leaving the Florida Keys, we enjoyed a lovely meal at

-Margaretville Café located at 500 Duval Street Key West Florida 33040
+Margaretville Café is located at 500 Duval Street, Key West, Florida 33040

 |